rsalunga29/security-notes/Offensive Security/Web Application Security/Vulnerabilities & Attacks/WordPress Attacks/Enumeration.md

+An essential part of any enumeration phase is knowing the version number of the application we are targeting.
+We can do this manually by using browser developer tools or CLI utilities, alternatively, we can also use [WPScan](https://github.com/wpscanteam/wpscan) to automate this step.
 ## Core Version
-An essential part of any enumeration phase is knowing the version number of the application we are targeting.
 The first and easiest step is reviewing the page source code, which can be done by using the browser developer tools.

 In WordPress, the versions are shown in following HTML tags:
 **Meta Tags**